 This is why I would not advise anyone to try to be “blood brothers” with their friends, share razors, or anything like that.
 People can catch diseases sharing razors and things.

 2. False Idol worship- God didn’t want them consuming blood to worship a false idol like many did back then, and even still do today.

-In the Books of Moses, the Israelites were surrounded by nations who were less than “perfect.”
-These people did all sorts of barbaric things, such as killing their own babies to offer up a sacrifice to baal.
+In the books of Moses, the Israelites were surrounded by nations who were less than “perfect.”
+These people did all sorts of barbaric things, such as killing their own babies to offer up a sacrifice to a false god named baal.
 Not only that, many would perform animal sacrifices and drink the raw blood.
-This sound gross to us today, but believe it or not, there are still cultures in Africa and other parts of the world that still do this very thing.
+This sound gross to us today, but believe it or not, there are still cultures in Africa and other parts of the world that do this very thing.

 My wife and I recently watched a documentary show on television, and it showed them drinking raw blood.
 They would take a spear, and poke it into the cows neck.
 They then got a jar and let the blood drip into it.
 They would then drink it in a celebration while they danced around a fire to worship their “gods.”

 So when we see God giving all of these commands of eating/drinking blood, and we consider what times were like back then, it makes perfect sense.
-Even with Paul and the apostles writings, we see that this was still practiced in the New Testament by some pagan religions.
-Again, this isn’t too surprising considering that we are now in the 21 century and this is still happening!!
+Even with Paul and the apostles’ writings, we see that this was still practiced in the New Testament by some pagan religions.
+Again, this isn’t too surprising considering that we are now in the 21st century and this is still happening!